yesodweb/serversession/serversession-frontend-yesod/README.md

-# serversession
+# serversession-frontend-yesod

-This is the core package of the serversession family.
-Please [read the main README file](https://github.com/yesodweb/serversession/blob/master/README.md) for general information about the serversession packages.
+This package provide Yesod bindings for the `serversession` package.
+Please
+[read the main README file](https://github.com/yesodweb/serversession/blob/master/README.md) for general information about the serversession packages.